LexTOliver/LexTOliver/README.md

 I am a data scientist and AI engineer with a Bachelor's degree in Computer Science, specializing in Deep Learning, also in Data Science and Machine Learning.
 My passion for artificial intelligence began during my undergraduate studies, where I developed a chatbot prototype for my thesis degree, and since then, I have been dedicated to enhancing my skills through advanced courses and practical projects.

 ## 🚀 Projects
-Currently, I lead a team focused on developing an AI model for breast cancer diagnosis, directly contributing to early detection and positively impacting people's lives.
-My mission is to create intelligent systems that promote societal well-being.
+- **Cancer Diagnosis System:** Currently, I lead a team focused on developing AI models for breast cancer diagnosis, directly contributing to early detection and positively impacting people's lives.

+- **[Government proposal categorization](https://github.com/ResidenciaTICBrisa/BP-Classificador-de-Propostas)**: over six months, I worked with a team in developing a text classification model, we collaborated closely with the Product Owner (PO) and followed the Scrum methodology to deliver and present results consistently throughout the project.

 ## 🛠️ Skills
-- **Programming Languages:** Python, JavaScript
+- **Main Programming Languages:** Python, JavaScript
-- **Frameworks and Libraries:** PyTorch, OpenCV, Pandas, Pydicom
+- **Frameworks and Libraries:** PyTorch, Scikit-Learn, Pandas, Pydicom
-- **Areas of Expertise:** Deep Learning, Computer Vision, Medical Image Processing
+- **Areas of Expertise:** Deep Learning, Computer Vision, Text Classification, Medical Image Processing
-- **Tools:** Git, Docker, Linux
+- **Tools:** Git, Linux
+- **Soft Skills**: Eager to learn, adaptive leadership and resilience through obstacles

 ## 💡 About Me
 I am driven by the desire to use technology to solve problems that directly impact human well-being.
 I’m open to discussing new ideas and innovative projects.